Asymptotic-Type Dimension Bounds through Combinatorial Approaches: Metric measure spaces of polynomial growth and asymptotic dimension

 \end{proof}

-In the forthcoming lemma we estimate the probability of a ball being cut for the truncated geometric distribution and later we will see this probability can be chosen to be small.
+In the next lemma, we estimate the probability that a ball is cut under the truncated geometric distribution; this estimate will later be made sufficiently small for an application of the Lovász Local Lemma.